How Marketing Analytics Helps Businesses Make Data-Driven Decisions and Grow

 Example of implementation

-Here’s what this data scheme and a prepared report look like:
+Here’s what this data scheme look like:

 This solution isn’t a full-fledged analytics system, but it’s enough for the initial stage.
 It allows you to get accurate data on advertising campaigns.
 However, this data is flat without considering the mutual influence of channels and your business’s funnel.